Find an Attorney in U.S.

 Mediation

-Mediation is when two parties agree to work with a trained, impartial professional to come to an agreement.
-Mediation can take many different forms.
-It may depend on the location of the parties, the context of the dispute, and the preferences of the parties and mediator(s).
+Mediation is a process in which the parties agree to work with a professional mediator, to generate an agreement acceptable to both parties.
+Mediation can take many different forms, depending on the location and preference of the parties.
 You can find more information on mediation here.

 Other Useful Links: